 By the 1920s, the task of preparing meals from scratch began to seem unnecessarily time-consuming as more ready-to-cook foods were available.
 Savvy advertisers promised that prepared foods like canned and frozen vegetables and fruits would save time in the kitchen, and people ate it up.

-Thanks to World War II and the need to feed deployed soldiers, we saw the birth of convenience foods like dehydrated foods, instant coffee and even cake mix.
-At this time, people were still incinerating most of their trash.
-Most households had garbage service, but now the cans were filling up with food packaging.
+Thanks to World War II and the need to feed deployed soldiers, we saw the birth of convenience foods like dehydrated foods, instant coffee, and cake mix.
+At this time, some people were still incinerating their trash.
+Most U.S. households had garbage service, but now the cans were filling up with food packaging.

 By the 1950s, it was common practice to purchase convenience foods that were packaged and processed.
 Again, advertisers were quick to market packaged foods like Tang and Swanson TV dinners in magazines and on television — promoting them as a time-saving alternative to spending hours in the kitchen.

-Today, in 2018, it’s hard to find something that doesn’t come in a package unless it comes directly from the farmers market or your own garden.
+Today, it’s hard to find something that doesn’t come in a package unless it comes directly from the farmer’s market or your own garden.

 We don’t have direct control over what materials the manufacturers choose to package foods, but we always have the option not to buy.
 Avoiding all packaged foods, however, is more difficult than it seems.